-Nurses on the Primary Care Training Programme work on two 6-month rotations in a wide variety of locations across South Yorkshire & Bassetlaw.
-Rotations will be organised in practices that can provide mentorship/ preceptor support and practices will be assessed for suitability by the SY&B Primary Care Workforce and Training Hub in association with local partner CCGs.
+Nurses on the Primary Care Training Programme work on two 6-month rotations in a wide variety of locations across South Yorkshire.
+Rotations are organised in practices that can provide mentorship/ preceptor support and practices are assessed for suitability by the SY&B Primary Care Workforce and Training Hub.
+Nurses will be accommodated in their preferred place area.

-Training will take place over a 1-year period and will consist of regular full-day sessions out of practice (update: to comply with social distancing measures, it may be necessary to deliver some training sessions online.)
-In addition, nurse trainees will have protected time to reflect on their learning and practice, attend peer learning sessions and take part in action learning sets.
-Much of the training will be delivered by the experienced Primary Care Workforce & Training Hub clinical team and some will be bought in from HEI/ other providers.
+Training takes place over a 1-year period and will consist of regular full-day sessions out of practice (update: to comply with social distancing measures, it may be necessary to deliver some training sessions online.)
+In addition, nurse trainees have protected time to reflect on their learning and practice, attend peer learning sessions and take part in action learning sets.
+The majority of the training is delivered by the experienced Primary Care Workforce & Training Hub clinical team and some is bought in from HEI/ other providers.

-Training provided will offer front-loaded clinical skills (e.g ear syringing, venepuncture, smear-taking, baby vaccinations,) so that learners can bring practical skills to their work in practice on rotation, while they consolidate the other aspects of their learning, regular peer review and action learning sets to encourage reflective practice.
+Training provided offers front-loaded clinical skills (e.g ear syringing, venepuncture, smear-taking, baby vaccinations,) so that learners can bring practical skills to their work in practice on rotation while they consolidate the other aspects of their learning.
+Training also consists of regular peer review and action learning sets to encourage reflective practice.
 Skills are assessed in practice or by an external trainer (e.g. Cytology) – there are currently no formal exams or assignments.

-Mentoring and support will be provided by the clinical team on rotations, by the Primary Care Workforce & Training Hub clinical team.
+Mentoring and support is provided both by the clinical team on rotations and by the Primary Care Workforce & Training Hub clinical team.
 It is also provided through key Federation Nurse leads in Place areas across SY&B and through peer support from the cohort of trainee GP nurses.

 Do I need to have experience in General Practice to apply for this Training Programme?